 \begin{definition} Let $P$ be a divide with cusps.
-Then, the link $L_{P}$ in $S^{3}$ is called the {\it link of the divide with cusps $P$}.
+The {\it link $L_{P}$ of the divide with cusps $P$} is the link in $S^{3}$ defined by

 If $P$ be a divide, then the link $L_{P}$ in $S^{3}$ is called the {\it link of the divide $P$}. \end{definition}

 Let $\iota : D^4 \to D^4$ be the involution of $D^4$ defined by $\iota(x,u) = (x, -u)$.
-The restriction $\iota |_{S^3} : S^3 \to S^3$ is an involution of $S^3$ whose fixed point set is the circle $\{(x,u) \in S^3 \mid u=0 \}$.
-By the definition of the link of a divide with cusps, the involution $\iota |_{S^3}$ of $S^3$ preserves the link of a divide with cusps.
+The restriction $\iota |_{S^3} : S^3 \to S^3$ is the $\pi$ rotation of $S^3$ around the circle $\{(x,u) \in S^3 \mid u=0 \}$.
+By the definition of the link of a divide with cusps, the $\pi$ rotation $\iota |_{S^3}$ of $S^3$ preserves the link of a divide with cusps.
 Thus, the link of a divide with cusps is a symmetric link in $S^3$.
 As shown in the following theorem, Sugawara characterized symmetric links in terms of divides with cusps. \begin{theorem}[Sugawara \cite{S24}] A link $L$ in $S^{3}$ is a symmetric link if and only if there is a divide with cusps $P$ such that $L_{P}$ is equivalent to $L$.
 Furthermore, if the link $L$ is strongly invertible, the divide with cusps $P$ consists of interval components and circle components, where the circle components have an even number of cusps.
 If $L$ is $2$-periodic, the divide with cusps $P$ consists only of circle components. \end{theorem}

 \begin{example} Let $P$ be the divide with cusps shown in Figure \ref{figure:example_divide_with_cusps}.
 Then, the link $L_{P}$ of $P$ is the figure-eight knot $4_1$ (see Sugawara \cite{S24}).

 \end{example}